1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

 31. The obligations to indemnify and release set out in clauses 29 and 30 survive the expiry or termination of the School’s participation in the Program.

-32. Sport Australia may at any time by notice, at its absolute discretion, terminate the participation of the School in the Program.
+32. The ASC may at any time by notice, at its absolute discretion, terminate the participation of the School in the Program.

-33. Without limitation to clause 32, where the School breaches any of these terms and conditions, Sport Australia may, at its absolute discretion, terminate the participation of the School in the Program.
+33. Without limitation to clause 32, where the School breaches any of these terms and conditions, ASC may, at its absolute discretion, terminate the participation of the School in the Program.

 35. If any of these terms and conditions is held to be invalid, unenforceable or illegal for any reason, the remaining terms and conditions will continue in full force.